Understanding Git: The Foundation for GitHub Actions

 sudo apt-get update && sudo apt-get install git

-Once installation is completed, let’s verify everything worked:
+Once installation is complete, let’s verify everything worked:

 git --version